 2.04E(2)a NTRP Dynamic Disqualification Done Throughout Championship Competition When Using a Round Robin Format or Segment.
-If the Section chooses to calculate dynamic ratings and disqualify throughout the championship, all matches played by a dynamically disqualified player shall be considered losses and those matches shall be considered 6-0, 6-0 wins for the opposing player or doubles team.
+If the Section chooses to calculate dynamic ratings and disqualify throughout the championship, all matches specific to that championship where the NTRP Dynamic Disqualification occurred shall be considered losses and those matches shall be considered 6-0, 6-0 wins for the opposing player or doubles team.

 2.04E(2)b NTRP Dynamic Disqualification Done Throughout Championship Competition When Using a Single Elimination or Segment.
-If the Section chooses to calculate dynamic ratings and disqualify throughout the championship, the last individual match played by a dynamically disqualified player shall be considered a loss and that individual match shall be considered a 6-0, 6-0 win for the opposing player or doubles team.
+If the Section chooses to calculate dynamic ratings and disqualify throughout the championship, the last individual match played by a dynamically disqualified player at the specific championship where the disqualification occurred shall be considered a loss and that individual match shall be considered a 6-0, 6-0 win for the opposing player or doubles team.

 2.04E(2)c NTRP Dynamic Disqualification Done After Conclusion of Championship Competition.
-If the Section chooses to calculate dynamic ratings and disqualify after the conclusion of the championship, all points earned by dynamically disqualified players at the championship will stand but the disqualified players will not be allowed to continue or advance.
+If the Section chooses to calculate dynamic ratings and disqualify after the conclusion of the championship, all points earned by dynamically disqualified players at the championship will stand but the disqualified players will not be allowed to advance.

-2.05 YEAR-END NTRP COMPUTER RATINGS AND APPEAL PROCEDURES.
+2.05 YEAR-END NTRP COMPUTER RATINGS AND APPEAL PROCEDURES / Q&A INTERPRETATIONS